Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 4. Chicken Nuggets

 About 4.8 billion McNuggets are sold every year, but that only comes down to 15 McNuggets per person.
-I don’t know about you, but my kids had about 100 chicken nuggets last week, so this number might actually below.
+I don’t know about you, but my kids had about 100 chicken nuggets last week, so this number might actually be below.

 5. Bacon